Benzenediazonium tetrafluoroborate

 Benzenediazonium tetrafluoroborate is an organic compound with the formula [C6H5N2]BF4.
 It is a salt of a diazonium cation and tetrafluoroborate.
 It exists as a colourless solid that is soluble in polar solvents.
 It is the parent member of the aryldiazonium compounds, which are widely used in organic chemistry.

 Synthesis

-Diazotization of aniline in the presence of hydrochloric acid:
+Diazotization of aniline with nitrous acid in the presence of hydrochloric acid gives phenyldiazonium chloride: